baffou/PhaseLAB/doc/Sphinx/docs/source/classes/ImageEM/methods/binning.rst

         <p class="title">Description</p>

-    ``obj`` can by a vector of *ImageEM* objects.
-In that case, the treatment will be perform on all the objects of the list.
+    The *binning* method applies a binning to all the images of the object.

     ``obj.binning()`` performs, by default, a 3x3 binning of the images of ``obj``.

     |hr|